Lysekil: History

 Lysekil is first mentioned in 1570.
 It was originally an estate belonging to Lyse farm further inland.
 The population lived mostly on fishing and commercial shipping.
 The first settlement was on the north side on the tip of Stångenäs peninsula, where a natural, sheltered harbor is formed by a bay in Kornö fjord.
 The area is known today as North Harbour (Norra Hamnen).
 Before fixed lighthousees were built in the area, the local inhabitants would light false beacon fires, causing ships to run aground.
 Pillaging wrecks and also killing sailors who defended their stranded ships, was common along the coastline.
 During the Great Northern War (1700–1721), Lysekil was one of the harbors along the Swedish west coast where privateering became sanctioned by the government through the issuing of letters of marque.
 Charles XII of Sweden needed ships and men for the navy and one of the ways to get this was to give private ships and captains permission to seize and capture enemy ships and their crews.

 When herring fishing peaked after 1750, fishing industries flourished in Lysekil.
 The main export products were salted herring and train oil made from boiled herring to extract the oil.
 During the Age of Sail, Lysekil became a center for fishing, shipping and transport.
 At the mid 1800s, the fishing village had a number of sailing ships.
 In 1909, 18 large sailing ships and 10 steamboats were registered in Lysekil.
 The harbor records that same year show 6,832 ships, including 185 foreign, coming and leaving.

 During the second part of the 1800s, Lysekil developed into a bathing resort.
 The first warm water bath house was made from the cabin of a ship and the first real house was built in 1849.
 In 1859, Carl Curman became resident physician at the resort.
 He had studied the climate along the west coast and found Lysekil to be best suited for a spa town and through his contacts, the town became a resort favoured by the Stockholm socialite.
 New bathhouses, hotels and parks were built in 1864–1890 along the south side of the town, now known as the South Harbor (Södra Hamnen).
 Among those were the two Curman Villas built in Dragestil.

 During World War II was one of the ports involved in Operation Bridford during which fast ships, called "Blockade runners", could break through the German Skagerrak mine blockade and ship ball bearings to Kingston upon Hull, England.
 The same route was later used to bring supplies and ammunition from Britain to the Danish resistance movement.

+On 19 August 1961, the only collision between a car and a submarine recorded in history happened in Lysekil.